 As enterprises invest heavily in cloud infrastructure and web hosted applications, the requirements for data security become increasingly challenging to manage.
 For many enterprises the focus on securing networks and server infrastructure has lost relevance when the most valuable data is hosted in a variety of public cloud services, web applications, and online storage repositories.
 In this new model user endpoints are biggest risks for cloud data loss.

-Businesses that implement SecureCircle can protect all types of data against modern threats by securing the data itself as it is generated and limiting which users, devices and processes have access to data when it is stored in unstructured files, regardless of where that storage resides.
+Businesses that implement SecureCircle can protect all types of data against modern threats by securing the data itself.
+By securing the data as it is generated users, devices and processes can be limited to the access to data when it is stored in unstructured files, regardless of where that storage resides.

 SecureCircle is a cloud to agent service that secures data as it’s created allowing enterprises to take control of their data regardless of where it is transferred or stored.
 As data moves from structured formats into unstructured files the data stored within the files is automatically and transparently encrypted, which creates a layer of security that provides persistent protection and access control to the data.

 SecureCircle’s transparent encryption approach is implemented through a low level driver, which means any legitimate user is not impacted by the encryption and works with the data stored within files.
 However, any attempts to access the data by an illegitimate user or process will be unsuccessful, as an unencrypted version of the data will not be accessible.

 Once data has been secured (encrypted) by SecureCircle, not only is access limited to legitimate users only, access may also be limited to specific processes and actions.
 For example, you can choose to restrict whether or not a privileged user is allowed to copy content from one application to another.
 These security controls allow enterprises to retain control and visibility of data even when access to content within files has been allowed, granting access does not relinquish control of data.